Sexual abuse scandal in the Society of Jesus: Diocese of Fairbanks

 In February 2008, the diocese of Fairbanks announced plans to file for Chapter 11 bankruptcy, claiming inability to pay the 140 plaintiffs who filed claims against the diocese for alleged sexual abuse by priests or church workers dating from the 1950s to the early 1980s.
 The Society of Jesus, Oregon Province, was named as a co-defendant in the case, and settled for $50 million.
 The Diocese, which reports an operating budget of approximately $6 million, claims one of the diocese's insurance carriers failed to "participate meaningfully".

 Diocese of Portland

 The lawsuits in the Fairbanks diocese have also affected the Jesuit community in the diocese of Portland, given that the Western Province of the American Jesuits is located in the State of Oregon.
-In February 2009, the Province of Oregon became the first Jesuit order to file for bankruptcy.
+In February 2009, the Province of Oregon became the first Jesuit province to file for bankruptcy.
 In March 2011, the Oregon Jesuit Province agreed to pay nearly 500 victims of sex abuse $166.1 million.
 As party of the bankruptcy agreement, the Oregon Jesuit Province also disclosed the list of Jesuit clergy who were accused of committing sex abuse.

 Diocese of Boston

-In 2002, criminal charges were brought against five Roman Catholic priests in the Boston area of the United States, John Geoghan, Paul Desilets, Paul Shanley, Robert V. Gale and Jesuit priest James Talbot, which ultimately resulted in the conviction and sentencing of each to prison.
+In 2002, criminal charges were brought against five Roman Catholic priests in the Boston area of the United States, including Jesuit priest James Talbot, which ultimately resulted in his conviction and prison sentence.